Covid-19 has us all stuck at home and eating more. So does this mean we now all have the symptoms of compulsive eating?

 Treatment is treatment.
 One treatment blends into another treatment.

-Oh, and we never talked about food addiction, so let’s cover that real quickly before we dive into the signs and symptoms of compulsive eating and why you feel the need to compulsively eat in the first place.
+About food addiction, so let’s cover that real quickly before we dive into the signs and symptoms of compulsive eating and why you feel the need to compulsively eat in the first place.

 In common language, food addiction is defined by the absence of food and by the absence of withdrawal symptoms.